ponishadevi/Github_Data_Dive/README.md

 # GitHub Data Dive
 # Overview
+In the open-source world, GitHub is a key platform where developers collaborate and innovate.
+However, with millions of repositories available, it can be difficult for users to find the right projects, understand trends, or analyze technologies.

-GitHub Data Dive is an interactive data analytics project that extracts and analyzes data from GitHub repositories to uncover patterns in open-source software development.
-Using the GitHub API, this project provides insights into repository characteristics such as popularity, technology usage, and activity trends.
+The aim of our project is to extract data from GitHub repositories using the GitHub API and uncover patterns in how repositories perform—such as their popularity, programming languages, and usage trends.

+We will present these insights using a user-friendly Streamlit application to help developers, organizations, and researchers make informed decisions about collaborations, technology choices, and study materials.

 # Key Features
 * Data Extraction: Fetch repository data on trending topics (e.g., machine learning, data visualization).